 Using Starting Fluid

-IMPORTANT: To get the most accurate test result from the starting fluid test, you must ensure that all of the spark plug wires are sparking before beginning the test.
-Test all 6 spark plug wires for spark with a dedicated spark tester if you haven't already done so.
+IMPORTANT: To get the most accurate test result from the starting fluid test, you need to make sure that all spark plug wires are sparking before starting the test.
+Test all spark plug wires for spark with a dedicated spark tester if you haven't already.

 Remove the intake air duct from the throttle body.